 Gliding through the isolated forest of the Annapurna region, trekkers usually seek the rainbow view, which frequently occurs near the waterfall.

 To get there, you can take a ride from Pokhara to Besisahar.
-From Besisahar, you can start your trek along Bhulbhule, Syange, Jagat, and finally reach Chamje.
+From Besisahar, you can start your trek along Bhulbhule, Syange, and Jagat, and finally reach Chamje.
 It could take you 3 to 4 days to arrive at Chamje village.

-As you explore the Annapurna Roadside waterfall, get a chance to explore the isolated subtropical forest, mountain passes, the village traditions, and foods.
+As you explore the Annapurna Roadside waterfall, get a chance to explore the isolated subtropical forest, mountain passes, village traditions, and foods.

 5. Hyatung Waterfall

-With 365 meters in length and 200 meters in width, Hyatung waterfall is one of the highest waterfalls in Nepal.
+With 365 meters in length and 200 meters in width, Hyatung Waterfall is one of the highest waterfalls in Nepal.
 It is located in the Terhathum district in the Koshi zone.